 We will only store a ‘hash’ of your password on our system.
 This is a one-way transformation of your password such that cannot be backward engineered.
 This means that even if someone gains unauthorised access to our system it would be extremely difficult for them to deduce your actual password.
 Even if someone could do this, they would still be unable to read your personal data.

-In most cases we will be acting as data processors and we will be contracted by a client and our lawful basis for processing your personal data is that it is necessary for the contract we have with our partner.
+In most cases we will be acting as data processors and we will be contracted by a client.
 More rarely, we may perform our own studies rather than studies for a client.
 In these cases we will be acting as a data controller rather than a data processor and our legal basis for collecting your data will be that we have your consent.
 When you enrol in a study, a study-specific privacy notice will be presented to you that will state our legal basis for that particular study, noting also why we are processing your data, how long we will hold your data, any other recipients of your data, whether we intend to transfer your data to another country, and whether we will use your data to do any automated decision-making or profiling.

 If you have any concerns, queries, or complaints about the way we use your personal data you may contact the Data Protection Officer: